hl7ch/ch-etoc/temp/pages/_includes/usecase-english.md

 ### Transition of care letter
 The players are:

-    Order placer: Health professional Dr. O. Rderplacer who is a GP in group practice “Happy Doctors” Order filler: Radiology department of “Happy Hospital”
-    Patient: Mr. S. Ufferer who needs a radiological exam

-Patient S. Ufferer h### Radiology Order We have the following players:

-    Order placer: Health professional Dr. O. Rderplacer who is a GP in group practice “Happy Doctors” Order filler: Surgical department of “Happy Hospital”
+* Referrer: Dr. O. Rderplacer, who is a family physician in the Happy Doctors group practice.
+* Hospital: Surgical department of Happy Hospital
-    Patient: Mr. S. Ufferer who needs a surgical intervention.
+* Patient: Ms. S. Ufferer, who is in need of surgical intervention.

-Patient S. Ufferer has an appointment with Dr. O. Rderplacer in group practice "Happy Docotors".
-Dr. O. Rderplacer agreres with the patient that some surgery is necessary which will be made at the surgery department of “Happy Hospital".
-He writes a referral which contains all necessary information and sends it to the surgery department of “Happy Hospital”.
-This includes existing x-rays and reports as well as lab results.
-He furhter aks for a copy of the report to be sent to the patient.
+Patient S. Ufferer has an appointment with Dr. O. Rderplacer who agrees with the patient that an operation is necessary, to be performed in the Surgical Department of Happy Hospital.
+Dr. O. Rderplacer writes a referral containing all the necessary information and sends it to Happy Hospital.
+This includes existing x-rays and reports, as well as lab results.
+He also asks that a copy of the report be sent to the patient.

-### Request for Results from earlier
+### Requesting results from earlier.
-We have the following players:
+The players are:

-* Order placer: Health professional Dr. O. Rderplacer who is a GP in group practice “Happy Doctors”
+* Dr. O. Rderplacer, who is a family physician in the Happy Doctors group practice.
-* Order filler: Radiology department of “Happy Hospital”
-* Patient: Mr. S. Ufferer who had a radiological exam (following the order of his former family docotor) six months ago.

-Patient S. Ufferer has an appointment with his new family doctor Dr. O. Rderplacer in group practice "Happy Docotors".
-Dr. O. Rderplacer asks he patient if he had once a chest x-rax.
-Patient S. Ufferer tells, that one had been made six months ago at the x-ray department of “Happy Hospital”.
-Dr. O. Rderplacer writes a request for the results of this exam and sends it to the radiology department of “Happy Hospital”.
-He furhter aks for a copy of the report to be sent to the patient.
+* Surgical department in Happy Hospital.
+* Patient: Ms. S. Ufferer, who was at Happy Hospital 2 or 3 years ago for an operative procedure.

+Dr. O. Rderplacer requests the discharge report from Happy Hospital.

+<i>Although the primary care physician could be called something else (e.g., Dr. R. Equester; since in common usage it is a request rather than an order), we will stick with calling the primary care physician Dr. O. Rderplacer: conceptually, there is no difference between requesting a report, a referral, and an order (laboratory. radiology, etc.).<i>